farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 `4.` Loading these files back to S3 as partitioned parquet files ready for data analysis.

+## `Sending files(time constrian)`
+I did send my 5 parquet files back to workspace a folder name `Results` with five separate folder names `(songs, artists, users, time, songplays)` instead of sending them back to a Amazon S3 bucket due to time constraint.
+It takes extraordinary time to send those parquet files back to Amazon S3 bucket.
+But for clarity I kept codes available for use in my `etl.py` script.

 ### `README guideline:`
 [Optional] Provide example queries and results for song play analysis.